Plan for Office 365 Government - DoD deployments

 You might want to transfer the tables of information in the service description into an Excel workbook and add two columns: Relevant for my organization Y/N and Meets the needs of my organization Y/N. Then you can review this list with your colleagues to confirm that this service meets your organization's needs.

-Microsoft 365 Government - DoD is only available in the United States.
+Office 365 Government - DoD is only available in the United States.
 Non–US Government customers can choose from a number of Office 365 Government plans.

 Having decided that this service is right for your organization, start the process of applying for this service.

 Step 3.
 Understand Office 365 Government - DoD default security settings.

 We recommend that you take time to carefully review your admin and security settings before you modify them, and consider impacts on compliance before you make any changes to the default security settings.

 Step 4.
 Understand which Teams capabilities are currently available in Office 365 Government - DoD